Pycord-Development/pycord/docs/api/events.rst

 .. function:: on_soundboard_sounds_update(before, after)

     Called when multiple guild soundboard sounds are updated at once and they were all already in the cache.
-    This is called for example when a guild looses a boost level and some sounds become unavailable.
+    This is called, for example, when a guild loses a boost level and some sounds become unavailable.

     .. versionadded:: 2.7